 Or maybe you've been riding a long time and never learned the rules.
 Either way, this handy video playbook demonstrates some of the basics.
-Avoid these public transit fouls and you'll help to make riding Metro a more pleasant experience for everyone.
-Boarding safely Personal foul!
 Office Etiquette for Hello and Goodbye.
 Most colleagues make an attempt at a friendly “hello” in the morning and “goodbye” at the close of business.

 Find out whether the cleaning service is appropriately licensed, insured and bonded.
 Ask questions, including if the company hires employees or uses independent workers, and if they are subjected to background checks.
 Ask if your home will be consistently cleaned by the same individual or crew.
 Find out whether the service provides supplies or if that is your responsibility.
 Check online reviews and contact references.
 6 Reasons Why You Should Think Before You Speak.
 We’ve all done it.

 That moment when a series of words slithers from your mouth and the instant regret manifests through blushing and profuse apologies.
 If you could just think before you speak!
 It doesn’t have to be like this, and with a bit of practice, it’s actually quite easy to prevent.
-“Think twice before you speak, because your words and influence will plant the seed of either success or failure in the mind of another.” – Napolean Hill Are we speaking the same language?
+“Think twice before you speak, because your words and influence will plant the seed of either success or failure in the mind of another.” – Napolean Hill.
 Making Introductions: The basics for introduction order.
 Business Etiquette: The Correct Way to Respond to a Verbal 'Thank You' Two simple words, "no problem," in response to a "thank you," may be chipping away at your customers' goodwill.